zzybluebell/tp/docs/UserGuide.md

 ### 9. Finding members : `find -mem/`

-Finds members by different fields which contain any of the given arguments.
+Finds members by different fields which contain any of the given keywords.

 <div markdown="block" class="alert alert-info">